xiaomi-research/lego-edit/README.md

 Our Model:

-1. Download all the models (Builder, mimo_lora, CVSOS, CVRES) from [lego-edit](https://huggingface.co/xiaomi-research/lego-edit/).
+1. Download all the models (Builder, mimo_lora, CVSOS, CVRES, loras) from [lego-edit](https://huggingface.co/xiaomi-research/lego-edit/).

 Your model structure should match the following: